EdisonWard/EdisonWard/README.md

 - Provided comprehensive training and qualification to numerous personnel in military-related disciplines, contributing to the readiness and proficiency of the workforce.
 - Directed and supervised daily operations within the work center, ensuring the timely completion of priorities set forth by management and maintaining operational continuity.

-## $ls education
+## $ls education and certifications
+Education:

-Bachelor of Science in Cybersecurity and Information Assurance
+- Bachelor of Science in Cybersecurity and Information Assurance
 <br>City University of Seattle | Seattle, WA
 <br>Jun 2019

-Associate of Applied Science in Network Systems Administration
+- Associate of Applied Science in Network Systems Administration
 <br>ITT Technical Institute | Seattle, WA
 <br>Sep 2016

-## $ls certifications
+Certifications:

 - <a href="https://www.credly.com/badges/f61f9bc7-b044-4be5-ab73-b5c304597854/public_url">CompTIA A+</a>
 - <a href="https://www.credly.com/badges/cff68502-f364-493f-b028-9cc492076d05/public_url">CompTIA Security+</a>